Ah, now I’ve got you lost too.

 There’s a lot in a name, Trunch has one that doesn't fit in in Norfolk, or in fact in England.
 Locally it sits uneasily with the profusion of ~hams and ~tons, and ~bys and ~thorps.
 East Anglia’s toponymy is that of the invaded, repeatedly settled.
 People who move into...read more

-‘Fruit picking’ and ‘Pick your own’, on cardboard hand painted signs still wedged in hedges and gateways.
-It was a summer long routine.
-The memory flickers up from somewhere as I drive, I'm here and not, between sunlight and cloud on dusty farm tracks and...read more
+‘Fruit picking’ and ‘Pick your own’, still seen on cardboard hand painted signs still wedged in hedges and gateways, were and are a summer long routine in Norfolk.
+The memory flickers up from somewhere as I drive, I'm here and not, between sunlight and...read more

 A good few years ago Cameron Self and I were discussing DMVs or Deserted medieval Villages on Flickr, we'd both been to a few too take photos, thus began an obsession with them, not just the Medieval ones, actually all of them.
 There's an oddly romantic notion about...read more